Mohamed-Elgouhary/RoboRacer-Driver-Stack-Setup/README.md

 B. If you're using a USB-based LiDAR, comment out the ``ip_address`` field, and uncomment the line with the ``serial_port`` field.
 And set the value to the correct udev name from the udev rules set up.

-During teleop, if the joystick is not mapped correctly, you can change the mapping in ``/f1tenth_ws/src/f1tenth_system/f1tenth_stack/config/joy_teleop.yaml``
+During teleop, if the joystick is not mapped correctly, you can change the mapping in ``/f1tenth_ws/src/f1tenth_system/f1tenth_stack/config/joy_teleop.yaml`` line 36 (human_control/axis_mappings/drive-steering_angle/axis) make it 3

 In your running container, run the following commands to source the ROS 2 underlay and our workspace's overlay: